 The image below shows an experiment in which we recorded field potential responses in the somatosensory (barrel) cortex of a freely moving rat evoked by stimulating the thalamocortical pathway.
 We discovered that the thalamocortical evoked response is suppressed (reduced) when the animal is awake compared to when it is sleeping (slow-wave sleep).
 This was neither known nor expected at the time.
 Panel B shows the amplitude of the evoked response measured every few seconds (black circles are a running average of the red circles).
 The other panels serve to characterize the state of the animal.
 During the initial 10 minutes, the animal is sleeping rolled up in a corner of the cage (slow oscillations 1-2 Hz are evident in the power spectrum in panel A, there is no motor activity measured with photobeams and the whisker pad EMG is flat).
-Shortly after, the animal spontaneously wakes up (as evidenced by motor activity, whisking EMG and power spectrum).
-Intriguingly, the evoked thalamocortial response is much smaller when the animal is awake compared to sleep.
+Shortly after, the animal spontaneously wakes up (as evidenced by motor activity, whisking EMG, and power spectrum).
+Intriguingly, the evoked thalamocortical response is much smaller when the animal is awake compared to sleep.
 The red circles also show that there is significant variability during both states.

 Sensory suppression in the anesthetized brain

 We also found that stimulating the brainstem reticular formation (BRF), which awakes the anesthetized brain, produced the same effect as natural waking; sensory (whisker) responses evoked in the barrel cortex are suppressed.
-The image below shows this by recording field potentials, single-units, current-source densities and intracellular responses evoked before and after BRF stimulation.
+The image below shows this by recording field potentials, single-units, current-source densities, and intracellular responses evoked before and after BRF stimulation.
 Responses become suppressed and less variable.

 Sensory suppression serves to focus receptive fields

-The intriguing finding that sensory responses are suppressed during waking, or BRF stimulation, lead to the obvious question: why?
+The intriguing finding that sensory responses are suppressed during waking, or BRF stimulation, leads to the obvious question: why?
 We found that sensory suppression is useful to focus receptive fields and sensory representations.
 The image shows a 16-ch silicon probe placed horizontally in layer IV to record sensory responses evoked by deflecting a single whisker.
-BRF stimulation suppresses the spread of cortical activity so that the representation become more circumscribed to a single barrel.
+BRF stimulation suppresses the spread of cortical activity so that the representation becomes more circumscribed to a single barrel.
 This should be useful for discrimination.

 Sensory suppression during complex behavior reflects state changes

 We discovered that sensory suppression indeed occurs during complex behavior for the conditioned stimulus being detected and this leads to changes in frequency-dependent adaptation.
-However, the suppression is related to the state of vigilance and not the learning per se.
+Importantly, the suppression is related to the state of vigilance and not the learning per se.
 The video shows a field potential recording in the whisker region of the somatosensory cortex (barrel cortex) during active avoidance behavior.

 Sensory suppression is caused by thalamocortical activity

-Every time we caused sensory suppression thalamocortical cells would fire at high rates.
+Every time we caused sensory suppression, thalamocortical cells would fire at high rates.
 Since thalamocortical responses evoked in the cortex are known to depress with activity, we reasoned that sensory suppression might be the result of direct thalamocortical firing.
 To test this idea, we monitored thalamocortical responses evoked by stimulating the thalamic radiation (thalamocortical fibers coursing to the cortex).
 BRF stimulation suppressed these thalamocortical evoked responses.
 But when we blocked thalamocortical firing within the thalamus (with TTX), the sensory suppression caused by BRF stimulation was abolished indicating that the increase in thalamocortical firing caused by BRF stimulation was causing the sensory suppression.
-Thus, increases in thalamocortical firing (VPM cells in somatosensory thalamus) caused by changes in behavioral state lead to the suppression of sensory evoked responses in barrel cortex.
+Thus, increases in thalamocortical firing (VPM cells in somatosensory thalamus) caused by changes in the behavioral state lead to the suppression of sensory-evoked responses in barrel cortex.